galopago/sinsonte/README.md

 ## Working principle

-The circuit ([see schematic](/docs/schematic.pdf)) has been designed to stay most of the time in silence powered by 2 AA bateries, like musical wall clocks or talking toys.
-In the best scenario, Rpi Pico in in deep sleep mode, will drain aprox 1.3 mAh from the batteries.
+The circuit ([see schematic](/docs/schematic.pdf)) has been designed to stay most of the time in silence powered by 2 AA batteries, like musical wall clocks or talking toys.
+In the best scenario, Rpi Pico in in deep sleep mode, will drain approx 1.3 mAh from the batteries.
 A pair of AA batteries in series have around 2000 mAh of juice, just in standby they will last only for two months.
-Unnaceptable!.
+Unacceptable!.

 An external circuit was added to totally power off Rpi Pico via 3V3_EN pin.
 Drainin just only 70 uA, wich translates to 3 years of standby.
 Much better!